 The kolache’s funny name and sweet taste, along with its proliferation in tiny towns across the state, make it a popular part of the Texas road food experience.
 One of the most recognizable kolache bakeries in Texas is the Czech Stop in West, about an hour south of Dallas.
 This bakery, housed inside a Shell station, churns out thousands of kolaches each day and has become a must-stop part of the journey between Austin and Dallas on I-35.
 (Only recently did I realize how uniquely Texan it is to have one of the state’s largest kolache bakeries located inside a gas station.)

-This weekend my husband Rami and I took a mini-road trip to east Texas, and I was disappointed when our route didn’t take us by any kolache bakeries.
-However, we did visit Berry Hill farms in Edom (pop.
-375) where we picked bushels of blueberries– my favorite kolache filling.
+This weekend I took a mini-road trip to east Texas, and I was disappointed when my route didn’t take me by any kolache bakeries.
+However, I did visit Berry Hill farms in Edom (pop.
+375) where I picked bushels of blueberries– my favorite kolache filling.
 I didn’t wait to make it home before I cooked up kolaches with those berries; my mom was kind enough to open her kitchen and bake a big batch with me in Dallas.

 The kolache dough we made was a family recipe from my Aunt AdriAnne.
 I’m not sure whether AdriAnne grew up eating kolaches like I did, but she really nailed it with this dough.
 It is the lightest pastry dough I’ve ever made, and the perfect complement to juicy blueberry jam in the center of the roll.